-22 Sub clause 5.1 d) of the standard requires that the municipality's or municipal entity's policy establish ethical standards for those involved in the procurement and delivery of infrastructure.
+20 Sub clause 5.1 d) of the standard requires that the municipality's or municipal entity's policy establish ethical standards for those involved in the procurement and delivery of infrastructure.
 This clause is aligned with the provisions of SCM Regulation 46 (Ethical standards) issued in terms of the MFMA and National Treasury's Code of Conduct for Supply Chain Management Practitioners

-- 6.1.3.1.1 All personnel and agents of the Municipality shall comply with the requirements of the CIDB Code of Conduct for all Parties engaged in Construction Procurement.
-They shall: - a) behave equitably, honestly and transparently; - b) discharge duties and obligations timeously and with integrity; - c) comply with all applicable legislation and associated regulations; - d) satisfy all relevant requirements established in procurement documents; - e) avoid conflicts of interest; and - f) not maliciously or recklessly injure or attempt to injure the reputation of another party. - 6.1.3.1.2 All personnel and agents engaged in the municipality's infrastructure delivery management system shall: - a) not perform any duties to unlawfully gain any form of compensation, payment or gratification from any person for themselves or a family member or an associate; - b) perform their duties efficiently, effectively and with integrity and may not use their position for private gain or to improperly benefit another person; - c) strive to be familiar with and abide by all statutory and other instructions applicable to their duties: - d) furnish information in the course of their duties that is complete, true and fair and not intended to mislead: - e) ensure that resources are administered responsibly; - f) be fair and impartial in the performance of their functions; - g) at no time afford any undue preferential treatment to any group or individual or unfairly discriminate against any group or individual; - h) not abuse the power vested in them; - i) not place themselves under any financial or other obligation to external individuals or firms that might seek to influence them in the performance of their duties; - j) assist the Municipality in combating corruption and fraud within the infrastructure procurement and delivery management system; - k) not disclose information obtained in connection with a project except when necessary to carry out assigned duties; - I) not make false or misleading entries in reports or accounting systems; and

-- m) keep matters of a confidential nature in their possession confidential unless legislation, the performance of duty or the provision of the law require otherwise. - 6.1.3.1.2 An employee or agent may not amend or tamper with any submission, tender or contract in any manner whatsoever.
+- c) comply with all applicable legislation and associated regulations; - d) satisfy all relevant requirements established in procurement documents; - e) avoid conflicts of interest; and - f) not maliciously or recklessly injure or attempt to injure the reputation of another party.

+6.1.3.1.2 All personnel and agents engaged in the municipality's infrastructure delivery management system shall:

+- a) not perform any duties to unlawfully gain any form of compensation, payment or gratification from any person for themselves or a family member or an associate; - b) perform their duties efficiently, effectively and with integrity and may not use their position for private gain or to improperly benefit another person; - c) strive to be familiar with and abide by all statutory and other instructions applicable to their duties; - d) furnish information in the course of their duties that is complete, true and fair and not intended to mislead; - e) ensure that resources are administered responsibly; - f) be fair and impartial in the performance of their functions; - g) at no time afford any undue preferential treatment to any group or individual or unfairly discriminate against any group or individual; - h) not abuse the power vested in them; - i) not place themselves under any financial or other obligation to external individuals or firms that might seek to influence them in the performance of their duties; - j) assist the Municipality in combating corruption and fraud within the infrastructure procurement and delivery management system; - not disclose information obtained in connection with a project except when necessary to carry out assigned duties; - I) not make false or misleading entries in reports or accounting systems; and - m) keep matters of a confidential nature in their possession confidential unless legislation, the performance of duty or the provision of the law require otherwise.
+6.1.3.1.2 An employee or agent may not amend or tamper with any submission, tender or contract in any manner whatsoever.